pstaender/ssshell/README.md

-# ssshell is a REPL for SilverStripe
+# ssshell

-## Like tinker for Laravel - runs on top of Psy Shell 🚀
+## REPL for SilverStripe running on Psy Shell 🚀

 ### Install